Statement of Purpose (SOP) vs Personal Statement

 SOP vs Personal Statement:

-If you are here reading this article, then you want to know the difference between a Statement of Purpose and a Personal Statement.
-Aspirants planning to apply to study abroad often need clarification regarding the statement of purpose vs personal statement.
+If you are here reading this article, then you want to know the difference between personal statement vs SOP.
 Other than some basic pointers, a Personal Statement looks very similar to a Statement of Purpose (SOP).
-However, we need to understand the difference between personal statement and statement of purpose.
+However, we need to understand the difference between personal statement vs statement of intent (SOP).

 Statement of Purpose